haseeb-cb/fundamentals-of-gis/Content/8_Exercise.md

 2. HSY’s SeutuCD building registry data 2013

 	1. Attribute data has been modified to protect the privacy of the inhabitants
 	2. KERALA2-field has the total floor area (m2), use this field in the analysis!
-i.
-(The original KERALA field also includes NoData -values, which will give you incorrect results – do not use that field.
+		- (The original KERALA field also includes NoData -values, which will give you incorrect results – do not use that field.
 To save you some time, we have already created for you the KERALA2 field, where the original KERALA field’s values with 99999999 (or NoData) have been reassigned to be 0.
 So, use KERALA2, not KERALA.)

 3. A 250-meter grid, which you will create (Plugin: MMQGIS)
-a.
-Can be a grid of squares, diamonds or hexagons
+	1. Can be a grid of squares, diamonds or hexagons

 4. Optional: HSY’s SeutuCD Real estate registry 2013
-a.
-This data has been modified for privacy reasons
+	1. This data has been modified for privacy reasons

+## COMPLETION

+Work individually or in pairs.
+Complete the exercise and write a short report together (2-3 pages of text, PLUS the visualization(s)) containing at least the following reflections:
+1. At least two maps of building efficiency ratio on different spatial scales.
+	- Remember: all maps should have a legend, a scale bar and a north arrow

+2. Describe how said maps were done:
+	- What analysis methods were used (tools employed)
+	-  What was difficult, what was easy
+3. Analysis of the maps, considering:
+	-  What the maps tell of the urbanity within Helsinki
+	-  What is omitted/revealed when switching spatial scales
+c.
+How well building efficiency ratio describes urbanity
+3. Return your exercise report to the course Moodle in one week’s time.
 <!--stackedit_data:
 eyJkaXNjdXNzaW9ucyI6eyJySUlNQ2tUNkZLbkt2V1RKIjp7In
 N0YXJ0IjoxMDk4LCJlbmQiOjExMzgsInRleHQiOiIqKkUgPSB0